 A green belt with something for everyone

-Walking and hiking, leisure activities, relaxation – more and more Luxembourg City residents are taking advantage of the pleasures offered by the forest areas adjoining the city.
-A large number of infrastructure elements have been put in place, including not only footpaths, but also play areas, discovery and fitness trails, as well as bridle and cycle paths.
-Please see our brochures "Promenades du Bambësch" (Walking in the Bambësch forest) and "Promenades Hamm et environs/Kockelscheuer" (Walking in Hamm and Kockelscheuer).
+Walking and hiking, leisure activities, relaxation – more and more Luxembourg City residents are taking advantage of the pleasures offered by the forest areas surrounding the city.
+The City has created a large number of footpaths, play areas, discovery and fitness trails, as well as bridle and cycle paths.
+Please see our brochures "Promenades du Bambësch" and "Promenades Hamm et environs/Kockelscheuer".

 Owners of private property in these areas may also choose to do their part.They can do this by planting deciduous trees, letting certain trees grow older, restoring alluvial forests, etc.

 The State awards special grants to encourage private forest landowners to undertake such measures for the protection of our ecosystems, as well as a "Klimabonusbësch" subsidy.

 If you own a plot of forest land in the Mamer-Äischdal Natura 2000 zone, the association Fir en nohaltëge Bësch – FSC Luxembourg ASBL offers to guide you free of charge through the process of implementing such measures and receiving these special grants.